jancarloviray/blog/_posts/2016-12-14-postgres-quick-start-and-best-practices.md

 # invoke a shell in the container to enter
 docker exec -it pg bash

+# now that you're inside the container, get inside postgres
+# by switching to "postgres" user and running `psql`
+su - postgres -c psql

+# enjoy!
 ```

 ## PostgreSQL Installation and Configuration